jcosborn/qex/src/experimental/graph/DESIGN.md

 matexp default kind, order, and scale come from `newExpParam`, with a compile-time check that rejects a stale graph replica.

-The remaining non-grad-complete boundaries are the stout layer, the action layer past second order, and coefficient gradients of the optimized action ops.
-Fused stout pullback kernels and `stoutLogDetJ` reject further differentiation.
+The remaining non-grad-complete boundaries are the stout log-Jacobian, the fused stout step, the action layer past second order, and coefficient gradients of the optimized action ops.
+The plain `stoutUpdate` gradient kernels differentiate through a basic-op replica of the update (built over slot variables, with the exp tower fused), so its tower closes; `stoutLogDetJ` and the fused `stoutUpdateLogDetJ` pullback kernels still reject further differentiation.
 The action layer past second order is plaquette-only: the `g`-slot third derivative of `gaugeActionDeriv2` goes through `gaugeActionDerivGraph`, whose embedded `coeffPlaq` rejects rectangle, parallelogram, and adjoint-plaquette